-This has lead to the emergence of renewable energy sources, but these have so far been unable to stop our dependency on fossil fuels.
-The most common sources, wind and solar, simply are not efficient enough and are too expensive.
+This has lead to the emergence of renewable energy sources, but these have so far been unable to stop our dependence on fossil fuels.
+The most common sources, windmills and solar systems, simply are efficient enough and not too expensive but as soon as we run out of fossil fuel, their price is bound to skyrocket thus not everyone will be ready to invest in them.
 There is however an alternative, which, should it be successful, would help us harness the power of the sun.
 Nuclear fusion is still in its infancy.
 However it has the enormous potential to change the world as we know it.
 It is clean- it emits no carbon dioxide, and leaves behind very little radioactive waste.
 It can dwarf all other power plants in its energy production.

 Unfortunately, at the moment there are no commercial reactors, only ones built for research.
 There have been many false starts, as overconfident scientists claim fusion is only 40 years away, but so far, each claim has proven to be over-ambitious.
 During this economic crisis, it is not always easy to justify spending billions on research on fusion, when there have been so many failures.

 Nuclear fusion is ‘a reaction in which light atomic nuclei fuse to form a heavier nucleus, releasing much energy’.
 1 The process which would take place in a fusion reactor involves the fusion of hydrogen, or more specifically with the isotopes deuterium and tritium.
 The reaction generates energy because of the difference in binding energy.